The Road Safety Trust

 The Chair of Trustees will respond normally within 10 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.

-Note: If your original complaint was against the Chair of Trustees, then the final stage will be handled by the Vice Chair of The Road Safety Trust.
+Note.
+If your original complaint was against the Chair of Trustees, or you are dissatisfied with the response from the Chair, then the final stage will be handled by the Vice Chair of The Road Safety Trust.

 Responsibility